TutorialsLast Updated May 6, 20249 min read

 The application will run on the default port 8080.
 Go to http://localhost:8080 to review it.

-App running on local This endpoint only returns a simple message as shown above.
-You can proceed to further test the remaining endpoints and run the unit tests just to be sure that everything works as expected.
+This endpoint returns a simple message.
+You can continue to test the remaining endpoints and run the unit tests to be sure that everything works as expected.

 Creating a new company